prof-rossetti/intro-to-python/exercises/run-the-app/README.md

 ## Learning Objectives

-  + Learn how to install, configure, and run existing Python applications.
+In this exercise, we'll learn how to install, configure, and run an existing Python application.

 ## Instructions